OpenBankProject/Sofit/README.md

 # LICENSE

-This project is licensed under the AGPL V3 (see NOTICE) and a commercial license from TESOBE.
+This project is licensed under the AGPL V3 (see NOTICE).
+Comercial licences are available from TESOBE.

 # SETUP